-The tutorial for this Kids Play Kitchen DIY Woodworking Plan is long overdue.
+The tutorial for this DIY Play Kitchen for Kids is long overdue.
 I mean, really.
 I built this play kitchen for my boys 6 months ago.
 But, I finally set aside time to put this together.
 And after 6 months, I know my boys love this play kitchen and am so excited to share it with you!

 - 1/2″ Plywood